Frequently Asked Questions for U.S. Citizens

 I am a U.S. citizen in Ireland.
 Can I travel to the United States?
 Do I need to quarantine once I’ve arrived?

-Please note the CDC recommends delaying non-essential travel, and U.S. citizens residing in Ireland are subject to the Irish government’s stay at home orders.
+The Government of Ireland and the CDC delaying non-essential travel, and U.S. citizens residing in Ireland are subject to the Irish government’s COVID-19 restrictions which currently prohibit all non-essential travel.
 If you are returning home or must travel to the United States, refer to CDC Guidelines on quarantine and other requirements following international travel, and adhere to all state and local recommendations and requirements for your final destination.
 Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

 How can I renew my U.S. passport?

-We continue to process mail-in renewal passport applications and strongly encourage eligible U.S. citizens to renew their U.S. passport by mail, as we cannot currently offer routine, in-person appointments.
+We continue to process mail-in renewal passport applications and strongly encourage eligible U.S. citizens to renew their U.S. passport by mail, as we cannot currently offer routine, in-person appointments to applicants who are eligible to renew by mail.
 Please note U.S. passports can be renewed any time before or after they expire, and a U.S. passport is valid for travel to the United States until the day it expires.
 Further details on applying for a U.S. passport, including emergency appointments, are available on our Passport Services page.